inspec/inspec/docs-chef-io/content/inspec/resources/groups.md

 Use the `groups` Chef InSpec audit resource to test multiple groups on the system.

-Following system groups are used in the `groups` resource:
+The `groups` resource uses the following system groups:

-- in **Non-Windows** system, resource only works with groups listed in file `/etc/group` and not local groups of the system.
+- On **non-Windows** systems the group resource tests local groups defined in the`/etc/group` file.

-- in **Windows** system, resource only works with local groups of the system.
+- On **Windows** systems the group resource tests local groups defined by Local Users and Groups.

 ## Availability